-Article 27 - Debtor's discharge by payment
+Article 27 - Debtor's discharge by payment38

-1. Until the debtor receives notification of a transfer, the debtor is discharged by paying in accordance with the contract giving rise to the receivable.

-2. After the debtor receives notification of a transfer pursuant to Article 26, subject to paragraphs 3 to 8, the debtor is discharged only by paying the transferee or as otherwise instructed in the notification, subject to any payment instruction subsequently received by the debtor from the transferee.

-3. If the debtor receives more than one payment instruction relating to a single transfer of the same receivable by the same transferor, the debtor is discharged by paying in accordance with the last payment instruction received from the transferee before payment.

-4. If the debtor receives notification of more than one transfer of the same receivable by the same transferor, the debtor is discharged by paying in accordance with the first notification received.

-5. If the debtor receives notification of a transfer by a person to whom the receivable has been transferred, the debtor is discharged by paying in accordance with the notification of that transfer or, in the case of a series of such transfers, the notification of the last of those transfers.

-6. If the debtor receives notification of the transfer of a part of or an undivided interest in one or more receivables, the debtor is discharged by paying in accordance with the notification or in accordance with this Article as if the debtor had not received the notification.
-If the debtor pays in accordance with the notification, the debtor is discharged only to the extent of the part or undivided interest paid.

-7. If the debtor receives notification of a transfer from the transferee, the debtor is entitled to request the transferee to provide within a reasonable period of time adequate proof that the transfer from the initial transferor to the initial transferee and any intermediate transfer has been made.
+- 1. Until the debtor receives notification of a transfer39, the debtor is discharged by paying in accordance with the contract giving rise to the receivable. - 2.
+After the debtor receives notification of a transfer pursuant to Article 26, subject to paragraphs 3 to 8, the debtor is discharged only by paying the transferee or as otherwise instructed in the notification, subject to any payment instruction subsequently received by the debtor from the transferee. - 3.
+If the debtor receives more than one payment instruction relating to a single transfer of the same receivable by the same transferor, the debtor is discharged by paying in accordance with the last payment instruction received from the transferee before payment. - 4.
+If the debtor receives notification of more than one transfer of the same receivable by the same transferor, the debtor is discharged by paying in accordance with the first notification received. - 5.
+If the debtor receives notification of a transfer by a person to whom the receivable has been transferred40, the debtor is discharged by paying in accordance with the notification of that transfer or, in the case of a series of such transfers, the notification of the last of those transfers. - 6.
+If the debtor receives notification of the transfer of a part of or an undivided interest in one or more receivables41, the debtor is discharged by paying in accordance with the notification or in accordance with this Article as if the debtor had not received the notification.
+If the debtor pays in accordance with the notification, the debtor is discharged only to the extent of the part or undivided interest paid. - 7.
+If the debtor receives notification of a transfer from the transferee, the debtor is entitled to request the transferee to provide within a reasonable period of time adequate proof that the transfer from the initial transferor to the initial transferee and any intermediate transfer has been made.
 Unless the transferee does so, the debtor is discharged by paying in accordance with this Article as if the notification had not been received.
-Adequate proof of a transfer includes but is not limited to any writing emanating from the transferor that indicates that the transfer has been made.

-8. This Article does not affect any other ground on which payment by a debtor to the person entitled to payment, to a competent judicial or other authority, or to a public deposit fund, discharges the debtor.
+Adequate proof of a transfer includes but is not limited to any writing emanating from the transferor that indicates that the transfer has been made. - 8.
+This Article does not affect any other ground on which payment by a debtor to the person entitled to payment, to a competent judicial or other authority, or to a public deposit fund, discharges the debtor.

+The Working Group may wish to consider whether a new paragraph should be added after paragraph 7, providing that "If the debtor receives notification of a transfer from the transferee whom has acted in accordance with Paragraph 7 of Article 27, the debtor shall not be discharged if the debtor continues to pay the receivable to the transferor, and the debtor shall make compensation for any loss thus caused to the transferee".
+See Comment 135 in Doc.
+4.

+The Working Group may wish to consider whether the debtor would also be discharged in the circumstances identified in Article 24(1)(a) under which the transferee may retain the payment even if no notification of transfer has been provided to the debtor.

+The Working Group may wish to consider whether the words "a person to whom the receivable has been transferred" should be replaced with "a transferee".

+The Working Group may wish to consider whether the words "in one or more receivables" should simply state "in a receivable" as a similar construction is not used anywhere else in the MLF, and a reference to a receivable would cover both situations.